dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 We further formalize a restriction that the current implementation has.

 Currently you can do instantiated tear-offs of *instance* methods.
 We restrict that to *interface* methods, which precisely excludes the `call` methods of function types.
-We do not allow instantiating function *values*, and therefore also do not allow side-stepping that restriction by instantiation the `.call` "instance" method of such a value.
+We do not allow instantiating function *values*, and therefore also cannot allow side-stepping that restriction by instantiation the `.call` "instance" method of such a value.

-That makes it a compile-time error to *explicitly* instantiate the `call` method of an expression with a function type or of type `Function`, and the tear-off of a `call`  method of a function type is not subject to implicit instantiation (so the tear-off is always generic, even if the context type requires it not to be).
+That makes it a compile-time error to *explicitly* instantiate the `call` method of an expression with a function type or of type `Function`, and the tear-off of a `call`  method of a function type is not subject to implicit instantiation (so the tear-off is always generic, even if the context type requires it not to be, which is then guaranteed to introduce a type error).

 ### Grammar changes

-The grammar changes necessary for these changes will be provided in a separate document.
+The grammar changes necessary for these changes will be provided separately (likely as changes to the spec grammar).

 ## Summary